-“I read today that in San Francisco over fifty percent of robberies daily are connected with gadgets.
-Sixty-seven percent of robberies in San Francisco include gadgets.
-I read that some fool guy had two gadgets and his wallet stolen from him last week near 14th Street and Sánchez in San Francisco.
+Some years ago, I read that in San Francisco over fifty percent of robberies daily were connected with phones.
+Sixty-seven percent of robberies in San Francisco included phones.
+I read that some fool had two phones and his wallet stolen from him near 14th Street and Sánchez in San Francisco.
 He was texting at around midnight near that intersection.
-What idiot would do that at that time of night?
-Right after he sent his text message two guys approached him and robbed him at gunpoint and wanted everything he had on him.
+Right after he sent his text message, two guys approached him and robbed him at gunpoint and wanted everything he had on him.
 He said he was texting to someone about a block away.
 Why didn’t he just call them?
 He claimed his text was a business transaction.
-Sure it was.
-That happens to me all the time.
-I’m always doing business transactions around midnight.
-Don’t you?
-I guess it could have been or was he on one of those sex apps trying to do a sex hookup?
-You and I have talked about this many times.
-What fool would be in any major city around midnight and completely oblivious to their surroundings absorbed with their texting?
-You and I see this frequently.
-This guy who was assaulted said he thinks that maybe the guys who assaulted him saw his gadget screen light from a distance.
-That’s a reasonable assumption, dude.
-People walk by my apartment building late at night and I’ll happen to look out the window and see them walking by and I see their gadget screen lit up and they’re texting not even looking around or looking where they’re going or looking behind them.
-Why do (stupid) people think that they are immuned from any troubles on the street just because they are glued in to that fucking gadget with texting addiction?
-Get off the damn thing.
-Throw it in the trash where it belongs and then maybe you can walk on the sidewalk without running into people, such as me.
-Look up and see the world and start talking to people again!
-Gracias, mi amor, for letting me say what I have to say.”
+Or was he really on a sex app texting someone for a sex hookup?
+Phone zombies walk by my apartment building late at night and I’ll happen to look out the window and see them walking by and I see their gadget screen lit up and they’re texting not even looking around or looking where they’re going or looking behind them.
+It’s as if most phone zombies live under the illusion that by having their phone in hand that this will protect them from any trouble on the street as if they’re in the safety and comfort of their living room.
+They’re just as stupid as those phone zombies wearing earbuds and playing music late at night and unable to hear anyone coming up behind them.
+But stupid is in here in the US.